-Seasonal fillers, ideas include mini bird houses or faux pine trees, pinecones, pompoms, seasonal ornaments, etc. (Switch these up to highlight Valentine’s Day, St. Patrick’s Day, a birthday, an anniversary, etc.)
+Seasonal fillers, ideas include mini bird houses or faux pine trees, pinecones, pompoms, seasonal ornaments, etc. (Switch up to highlight Valentine’s Day, St. Patrick’s Day, a birthday, etc.)

 Decorative picks (or bamboo skewers covered in floral tape)

 Large safety pin and sturdy elastic band

 Cover bamboo sticks with floral tape, and glue decorative items to one end.
 Using hot glue, secure the floral foam in the base of the container.
 Add larger greenery elements to the container, making sure both sides are balanced.
 Fill in the arrangement with remaining items.
 Carefully, place the container into the hat with the ties facing forward and backward.
 Secure the ends of the hat ties with the safety pin, looping in the elastic band, which will be used to hang the arrangement on the door.

 Trash to Terracotta

 Most of us have glass vases and jars sitting around or stored away in boxes.
 Instead of collecting dust, upcycle old glass and ceramic pieces with house or acrylic paint and baking powder to make faux pottery.
 (Contributed by Hailey Almsted)